 |1971||Red Sky at Morning|

-The information on this page comes from the writings of John Sanford, an interview of Roberts by Tina Daniell, published in Tender Comrades, and an article by Joseph McBride, "A Woman with True Grit," originally published in the Writers Guild Magazine, Written By, in November 1999.
-McBride's article is reprinted as the afterword of John Sanford's last book, A Palace of Silver.
+The information on this page comes from the writings of John Sanford, an interview of Roberts by Tina Daniell, published in Tender Comrades, and an article by film historian Joseph McBride, "A Woman with True Grit," originally published in the Writers Guild Magazine, Written By, in November 1999.
+Prof. McBride's article is reprinted as the afterword of John Sanford's last book, A Palace of Silver.
+It is also reprinted in McBride's newly published Two Cheers for Hollywood: Joseph McBride on Movies, which includes a long essay on Sanford.

 Much of John Sanford's writing has been dedicated to describing his life with Maggie Roberts.
 In Maggie: A Love Story, Sanford covers the span of their relationship.
 We Have a Little Sister is something of a prequel, in which Sanford imaginatively reconstructs Maggie's life prior to their meeting.